pmoorman/growthcasts/collections/_intro/section3.md

 Of course, those consulting gigs paid incredibly well.
 I was doing all the work while sitting in Bali or traveling the world… *yet the results kept rolling in.*

 I started to document everything.
 To create a “playbook”.
 Friends started using this system too… and they got excellent results.
-Today, that 6-part system has turned into our flagship product, called **“Growthcasts Elite”**.
+Today, that 6-part system has turned into our flagship product, called **Double Elite”**.
 It’s a premium offering, that every entrepreneur can us himself, to learn these skills.

 So, I want to introduce you to something exciting…